marcusportmann/inception/README.md

       </project>
       ```
-   3. Create the class and resource packages.
+   3. Create the class and resource packages for the application.
+The classes and
+      resources for the application will be created under these packages, e.g. the Spring
+      Boot application class, the in-memory H2 database scripts for the application, etc.
       ```
       mkdir -p src/main/java/digital/inception/demo
       mkdir -p src/main/resources/digital/inception/demo
       ```
-   4. Add the application class,
+   4. Add the Spring Boot Application class,
-      e.g. *src/main/java/digital/inception/demo/DemoApplication.java*,
+      e.g. *src/main/java/digital/inception/demo/DemoApplication.java*, that extends the
-      to the project.
+      Inception Framework application class (digital.inception.application.Application).
       ```
       package digital.inception.demo;